hermansahni/quality-econgrowth-data-repo/README.md

 ***

 *Suggested Citation*: Nsiah, C., Sahni, H., and Fayissa, B. (2025).
-Quality paper [Data set].
-ICPSR.
-DOI: https://doi.org/.
+Nonlinearities in the Impact of Age Dependency on the Quality of Economic Growth (QGI) in Africa [Data set].
+DOI: [https://doi.org/](not assigned).
 URL: [https://github.com/hermansahni/quality-econgrowth-data-repo](https://github.com/hermansahni/quality-econgrowth-data-repo)